 The United States Supreme Court has identified four factors in considering whether a defendant has been deprived of his constitutional rights under the Sixth Amendment to a speedy trial: length of delay, the reason for the delay, the defendant’s assertion of his right, and prejudice to the defendant.
 In New York, this inquiry has been interpreted to include five factors: the extent of the delay; the reason for the delay; the nature of the underlying charge; whether or not there has been an extended period of pretrial incarceration; and whether or not there is any indication that the defense has been impaired by reason of the delay.
-Regardless of which test is applied, however, the Speedy Trial Clause’s core concern is impairment of liberty.
+A Queens Drug Possession Lawyer said regardless of which test is applied, however, the Speedy Trial Clause’s core concern is impairment of liberty.

 Here, the sole reason for the delay in defendant not being tried earlier was due to his conduct.
 He fled, first, to another city, and then to another continent, and used multiple aliases and dates of birth.
 The conflicting pedigree information he provided had its obvious effect, to prevent authorities from realizing that defendant was wanted in New York to face trial.
 Defendant cannot now claim that he was deprived of his constitutional speedy trial rights since the delay was entirely attributable to his conduct in absconding from the jurisdiction and using aliases.